kurapica/PLoop/README.md

 		Here is A's Print.
 		Here is B's Print.

-	It's all right if you want keep the origin method as a local var like, it's the quickest way to call functions :
+	It's all right if you want keep the origin method as a local var like(don't keep it as global, it'll be considered as a new object method) :

 		class "B"
 			inherit "A"